 A large percentage of New Roots Inc.'s total revenue was received from grants and similar contributions.
-For example, in 2019, New Roots Inc. received a total of \$170,240 in contributions (72% of the 2019 total revenue) from various government organizations and foundations, including the Norton Foundation, Presbyterian Hunger Program, Lift a Life Foundation, Southern Sustainable Agricultural Research and Education (through the University of Kentucky), the Gendler Grapevine Project, Brown-Forman, and the Louisville Metro Government.
+For example, in 2019, New Roots Inc. received a total of \$226,120 (Table 1) in contributions (60% of the 2019 total revenue) from various government organizations and foundations, including the Norton Foundation, Presbyterian Hunger Program, Lift a Life Foundation, Southern Sustainable Agricultural Research and Education (through the University of Kentucky), the Gendler Grapevine Project, Brown-Forman, and the Louisville Metro Government.
 Table 1 provides selected items of New Roots Inc.'s income statements and balance sheets from 2014 to 2019.
-Grants and similar contributions have represented more than 90% of New Roots Inc.'s total revenue since 2014.
+Grants and similar contributions have represented around 70% of New Roots Inc.'s total revenue since 2014.